 Drinking water will help the body to flush out excess glucose as part of a lifestyle management program when a problem with blood sugar has been flagged up.

-Having fresh filtered drinking water on tap is a great way to remember to keep fluids topped up – and stop you reaching for a less healthy alternative.
+Having fresh filtered drinking water on tap is a great way to remember to keep fluids topped up – and stop you from reaching for a less healthy alternative.